cdapio/cdap/docs/courses/source/modules/m04_exploring_reactor_via_dashboard.rst

 =======
 The **Process** pane shows all the
 Flows,
-MapReduce and Workflows in the Reactor.
+MapReduce Jobs and Workflows in the Reactor

 .. image:: ../../../developer-guide/source/_images/dashboard/dashboard_04_process.png
    :width: 600px